Haitian crisis (2018–present): Transitional Presidential Council

-On 13 March, the Pitit Desalin party led by Jean-Charles Moïse withdrew from the transitional council to create its own council, slated to include Guy Philippe, who had called for amnesty for some in the gangs whose actions brought down the Henry government.
 One week later, after encouragement from "a big country", Moïse reversed course and decided to name Emmanuel Vertilaire, on advice from the National Network of Farmers.
 It was reported that Philippe had lost significant support in Haïti by early April.
-On 24 March, Dominique Dupuy, who had replaced the only other woman on the council (Marie Ghislaine Mompremier) four days earlier, resigned after receiving death threats and becoming the target of misogynistic comments.
+On 24 March, Dominique Dupuy, who had replaced the only other woman on the council (Marie Ghislaine Mompremier) four days earlier on 20 March, resigned after receiving death threats and becoming the target of misogynistic comments.
 She was replaced by Smith Augustin.